Chocolate Fudge Cakes for 2.

 Per the written recipe above, begin with quality chocolate.
 Melt it down in the microwave with heavy cream.
 I put mine in the microwave for 25 seconds, then stirred until the chocolate was melted and smooth.
 Do NOT overheat.

 Then, whisk in oil, egg, and vanilla.
-For the egg: as I mention above in the post and again in the recipe, you need 2 Tablespoons of egg.
+For the egg: you need 2 Tablespoons of egg.
 So, beat 1 egg.
-Measure two Tablespoons from this beaten egg.
+Measure 2 Tablespoons from this beaten egg.
 Use those 2 Tablespoons in this recipe.
 There will be around 1 and 1/2 Tablespoons of egg leftover.
-Mix it with more eggs to make some scrambled eggs for breakfast if you do not wish to waste it.
+Mix it with more eggs to make some scrambled eggs for breakfast!

 Fold in the dry ingredients: a mix of flour, baking powder, and baking soda.
 Pour evenly into your ramekins.
 Stick 1/2 ounce of chocolate into the center of each.